Freelance Worker Protection Act: Know Your Rights Under California Law

 April 17, 2025

-Here’s what you need to know to protect yourself, get what you’re owed, and hold clients accountable.
+Here’s what you need to know to protect yourself, get paid on time, and hold clients accountable.

-SB 988 is a new California law that requires written contracts for freelance work, mandates timely payment, and prohibits retaliation if you assert your rights.
+SB 988 is a California law that requires written contracts for qualifying freelance work, mandates prompt payment, and prohibits retaliation against freelancers who assert their rights under the law.

 It applies to freelancers who:

-• Provide professional services like writing, design, marketing, photography, HR consulting, or other skilled work;
+• Provide professional services such as writing, design, marketing, photography, HR consulting, or other skilled work

 Your Rights Under the Law